pds-data-dictionaries/ldd-ctli/README.md

-# {LDD Name} Local Data Dictionary (LDD)
+# Context Type List: Instrument Local Data Dictionary (LDD)

-The {LDD Name} dictionary contains classes that describe a fictitious mission.
-It can be used as a starting point for creating a new local data dictionary (LDD).
+The CTLI dictionary provides a set of type values for instruments for use in instrument context products.

 After cloning the files, do the following:

 # Documentation